 Practical Golden Circle

-The Golden circle by Simon Sinek is well known concept, his “Start with Why” book and talks are super popular.
+The Golden Circle by Simon Sinek is a well-known concept, his “Start with Why” book and talks are super popular.
 It’s a simple and very powerful idea: When we, as leaders, want to convince our followers of something, their decision will be always emotional and driven by their perception of the Why.
 It doesn’t matter how many arguments we have.
 There is even a biological explanation.
 So, always emphasize the reason and the Why, not the What (which is the usual mistake).

-Although simple concept, it needs to be practiced, not only understood, but also realized.
+Although a simple concept, it needs to be practiced, not only understood but also realized.
 That’s why we’ll share some practical examples of applying the Golden Circle. (“The How” of this Article)